rethinkdb/rethinkdb/NOTES.md

  * Reads can now be made against a majority of replicas (#3895)
  * Added an emergency read mode that extracts data directly from a given replica for data recovery purposes (#4388)
- * Servers with no responsibilities can now be remove from clusters without raising an issue (#1790)
+ * Servers with no responsibilities can now be removed from clusters without raising an issue (#1790)
 * ReQL
  * Added `ceil`, `floor` and `round` (#866)